 - An amplification of the transcript (what the grades imply, complicatedness of the course, explanation for low grades) can be encompassed in the referee’s letter or by the candidate during the interview.

 - Candidates are required to have taken level 3 and 4 programs in their senior undergraduate years and are required to have taken most courses in the overall area of their proposed graduate program.

 - Academic groundwork is also mirrored in research skills and accomplishments, particularly for those whose schooling ended over 5 years prior to application.

 How to Apply for Scholarships at University of Toronto

 - Application to the IMS graduate program is accessible online through the School of Graduate Studies Admissions Application portal.

 - Your application will be given consideration after payment of the application fee is gotten by the School of Graduate Studies and the whole application is obtained by the department.

 Application Deadline for Scholarships at University of Toronto

 *The early consideration admission closing date for Fall registration is February 1.
 Prospective candidates applying to the February 1st application closing date have to submit a complete application by this closing date.

-Not interested in this particular scholarship?
+Not interested in Scholarships at University of Toronto?
 See other Canada scholarships here